Chart Color Schemes

 Kangaroo Flat is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Kangaroo Flat, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings.
-In comparison, Non-Metro Vic had 90.6% houses and 9.4% other dwellings.
-Home ownership in Kangaroo Flat was at 39.9%, with mortgaged dwellings at 31.3% and rented ones at 28.8%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic's average of $1,408.
-The median weekly rent in Kangaroo Flat was $285, compared to Non-Metro Vic's $295.
-Nationally, Kangaroo Flat's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Kangaroo Flat's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Vic.'s 90.6% houses and 9.4% other dwellings.
+Home ownership in Kangaroo Flat stood at 39.9%, with mortgaged dwellings at 31.3% and rented ones at 28.8%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Vic.'s average of $1,408.
+Median weekly rent in Kangaroo Flat was $285, compared to Non-Metro Vic.'s $295.
+Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing